WATCH: Discover Qatar's history at Msheireb Museums

-The museums are open Monday till Thursday from 9 am to 5 pm, and on Fridays from 3 pm to 9 pm.
-The museums are closed on Sundays.
+The museums are open from Monday to Thursday from 9 am to 5 pm and on Fridays from 3 pm to 9 pm.
+They remain closed on Sundays.

 Mohammed bin Jassim House